netlify/rust-functions-example/README.md

 Then run the following command:

 ```
-make deploy
+netlify deploy --build
 ```

 ### Deploying with Netlify Build

 Create a new Netlify site and link it to your repository.
-Netlify will detect the Rust toolchain automatically, build the code and deploy it for you.
+Netlify will detect the Rust functions automatically, build and deploy them for you.